hypo69/hypo/docs/gemini/out/en/explainer/src/goog/spreadsheet/_examples/google_sample.md

 * **Functions:**
     * `main()`:  The entry point of the script.
 It handles the authentication process, interacts with the Google Sheets API, and prints the data.
-       *   `Example`: The `main` function orchestrates the entire workflow from retrieving credentials to printing data from the spreadsheet.
+       *   `Example`: The `main` function orcheStartes the entire workflow from retrieving credentials to printing data from the spreadsheet.

 * **Variables:**
     * `SCOPES`: A list of the Google Sheets API scopes that the application needs access to.